- This feature was formerly known as, "scheduling."

 To schedule a job, you must create the following configuration objects:

 Define a schedule - For each flow you can define a schedule.
-A schedule specifies one or more recurring times when scheduled jobs for the flow are executed.
-For example, in a single schedule, you can specify daily execution times for incremental updates and monthly execution times for rollups.
+A schedule specifies one or more recurring times (triggers) when scheduled jobs for the flow are executed.
+For example, in a single schedule, you can specify daily trigger times for incremental updates and monthly execution times for rollups.

 Tip: The scheduler supports a modified form of cron job syntax.
 For more information, see cron Schedule Syntax Reference.